mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-intro/item.en.md

 only one column.
-You could create the bias vector as a plain vector, but I did it like so in order to keep the implementation as close as possible to the mathematical calculations we will be doing later, and it help to have everything consistent.
+You could create the bias vector as a plain vector, but I did it like so in order to keep the implementation as close as possible to the mathematical calculations we will be doing later, and it helps to have everything consistent.

 You can go ahead and create a weight matrix: